PennLINC/xcp_d/docs/usage.rst

 Because tedana uses a spatial ICA, these components' time series are not necessarily independent, and there can be shared variance between them.
-If you want to properly denoise your data using the noise components, you need to perform "non-aggressive" denoising so that variance from the signal components is not removed as well.
+If you want to properly denoise your data using the noise components, you need to account for the shared variance.

-In non-aggressive denoising, you fit a GLM using both the noise and signal regressors, then reconstruct the predicted data using just the noise regressors, and finally remove that predicted data from the real data.
+XCP-D allows users to include the signal regressors in their custom confounds file, so that the noise regressors can be orthogonalized with respect to the signal regressors.

 For more information about different types of denoising, see `tedana's documentation <https://tedana.readthedocs.io/en/latest/denoising.html>`_,